TiarkRompf/cs502/project4.md

 -   `(n1: T1, ...) => b1` ==\> `def anon1(n1: T1, ...) = b1; anon1`

-You can find all code dealing with syntactic sugar in compiler/src/miniscala/MiniScalaParser.scala, though you will not need to make any modifications there.
+You can find all code dealing with syntactic sugar in `compiler/src/miniscala/MiniScalaParser.scala`, though you will not need to make any modifications there.

-Similarly, the code for desugaring can be found in compiler/src/miniscala/CMScalaAnalyzer.scala.
+Similarly, the code for desugaring can be found in `compiler/src/miniscala/CMScalaAnalyzer.scala`.
 Again, no modifications are necessary in this file.

-As we will not be providing solutions for previous assignments, you may want to look over MiniScalaParser and CMScalaAnalyzer if you have any questions about how these functions are implemented.
+As we will not be providing solutions for previous assignments, you may want to look over `MiniScalaParser` and `CMScalaAnalyzer` if you have any questions about how these functions are implemented.
 We are also happy to provide further clarification on Piazza as needed.